haskell-webdriver/haskell-webdriver/examples/readme-example-beginner.md

 Here we use the `chromeConfig` that we defined previously and modify it with new options.
 The `wdHTTPRetryCount` option sets the number of times we try to send a WebDriver command to an unresponsive remote end.

-*Note*: To use Google Chrome, you need to install Google's proprietary [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) in a directory where it can be recognized by Selenium Server (see: https://code.google.com/p/selenium/wiki/ChromeDriver).
-When using propriertary webdrivers such as chromedriver, Selenium Server simply acts as a proxy server, automatically spawning a proprietary server process as needed.
-Because of this extra installation step, we simply use the `firefoxConfig` for the remainder of the example.

 # Hello, World!